-Cradled by verdant spruce and pine forest lining the valley bottom between Sulphur and Rundle mountains, the miniature streets and buildings appear gift wrapped by the meandering turquoise Bow River.
+Cradled by verdant spruce and pine forest lining the valley bottom between the Sulphur and Rundle Mountains, the miniature streets and buildings appear gift wrapped by the meandering turquoise Bow River.

 Chairlift to the Sky

 To reach Mount Norquay we drove 7 km (4.4 mi) from downtown Banff up the swooping switchbacks of Mount Norquay Scenic Drive.
 The real treat began when we boarded the North American Chairlift.

 Settling into the two-seater chair, my parents rode together while I followed in the next seat for the 15-minute ride.
 With a soft breeze kissing our faces, we were lifted toward the sky on an exciting, yet gentle and relaxed outdoor escalator.

 First installed in 1948 to whisk skiers up to the top of the steep downhill runs – and upgraded several times since – this same chairlift transported Marilyn Monroe up the mountain during the filming of River of No Return in 1953.
 Stepping off at the upper platform, we decided she would have been spellbound by the view, as were we.

 Banff History Elevated

 Originally constructed in 1952 as the Norquay Teahouse, the newly renovated Cliffhouse Bistro maintains much of its stylish architecture while serving up a menu that’s fresh and modern.
 Craft beer, quinoa salad, beef tartare, chicken galantine, cheese or charcuterie platters – we were pleased to discover the fresh mountain air had piqued our appetites!